NinaZumel/dark_tales_sleuth/content/pages/frontpage.md

 #### [Selected Stories of Austin Philips](/pages/austin-philips/)

 I'm collecting as many of the Post Office detective and Post Office supernatural short stories of Austin Philips as I can find online.
-Possibly some non-post office ghost stories, too.
+Possibly some non-post office crime stories, too.

 #### [Miscellany and Digressions](/pages/miscellany-and-digressions/)